chruxin/giveawaypicker/README.md

 The access token is stored persistently by using [localStorage](https://www.w3schools.com/html/html5_webstorage.asp).

+## Instagram API Requests

+Requests are made by using [`jsonp`](https://github.com/webmodules/jsonp).
+XMLHttpRequests have cross-domain restrictions (a request from one domain to another will not succeed) as Instagram API does not have `access-control-allow-origin` in the headers.

 ## Travis

 [Travis CI](https://travis-ci.org/) for build status.
 More tests to come.